 A practicum that includes a minimum of 100 hours is required in all specializations and should be completed near the end of the program and immediately prior to beginning internship.
 The mandatory summer workshop must be completed prior to beginning practicum.
-A 600-hour, 2semester, internship is required in each specialization.
-Also, all practicum supervisors must have a LPC license and must have been practicing for no less than 2 years.
-Practicum is supervised usually by faculty of the counseling program.
+A 600-hour, 2-semester, internship is required in each specialization.
+Also, all practicum supervisors must have a license in a mental health profession (i.e., LPC, LCSW, LMFT, licensed psychologist) and must have been practicing for no less than 2 years.
+Ideally, they will possess training in supervision and hold a supervision certification.
 Out of town students and out of state students may receive permission to do their practicum requirement at an agency in their local communities.
 Please note that prior approval from the practicum instructor and the program director is needed.
-Prior to seeking this approval, an official memorandum of understanding must exist between the university and the site.
+Prior to seeking this approval, an official Memorandum of Understanding (MOU) must exist between the university and the site.
 The students must have documented current liability insurance as well as have passed the required drug screen and background check.
+The MOU process may take up to six months to complete and must be started before students register and start Practicum.